isomerpages/moe-woodgrovesec/_cca/Clubs and Societies/Youth Flying Club.md

 **Training Days**

+Tuesday: 3:30-5:30pm

-Monday: 3:30-5:30pm
+Thursday: 3:30-5:30pm

-*Additional sessions will be organised for selected students for the preparation of various events.
+\*Additional sessions will be organised for selected students for the preparation of various events.

 **Achievements and Highlights 2022**